RyanLee-ljx/RyanLee-ljx.github.io/src/ML/attention.md

 The core method of *attention mechanism* is to pay more attention to what we want.
 It allows model to weigh the importance of different parts of input dynamically rather than treating them equally.
 The model learns to assign higher weights to the most relevant elements.

-Before stepping into the main text, we should first know some preliminary knowledge.
+Before stepping into the main text, we should first know some preliminary knowledge(Understand hidden states, encoder, decoder).

 ## Preliminaries